 Tips for Going Gluten-Free

-- Read ingredient lists: Many foods contain hidden gluten, including those you may not even suspect.
+- Read the ingredient list: Many foods contain hidden gluten, including those you may not even suspect.
 If you're unsure about a food and not able to check its ingredients (say, when you spot a snack in the office break room), it's probably best to steer clear altogether.

 - Keep gluten-containing foods away from gluten-free foods: It's best to use different cooking equipment or appliances, as this decreases your risk for cross-contamination.

-- Be extra-careful at restaurants: Eating out at a restaurant can be particularly challenging due to cross contamination.
+- Be extra-careful at restaurants: Eating out at a restaurant can be particularly challenging due to cross-contamination.
 Your food may not have gluten, but it may have been cut on a board or fried with gluten-containing foods.
-Make sure to inform your server if you have celiac disease or gluten sensitivity.
+Make sure to tell your server if you have celiac disease or gluten sensitivity.